XRPLF/xrpl-dev-portal/content/tutorials/get-started/get-started-using-javascript.md

 #### Node.js

 Add the library using [npm](https://www.npmjs.com/).
-This updates your `package.json` file, or creates a new one if it didn't already exist:
+This updates your `package.json` file, or creates a new one if it does not already exist:

 ```sh
 npm install xrpl